ria-ee/X-Road-opmonitor/docs/corrector_module.md

 cd ${APPDIR}/${INSTANCE}/corrector_module; sudo --user corrector ./service_corrector.sh
 ```

-Note: Corrector module has current limit of documents controlled by **CORRECTOR_DOCUMENTS_LIMIT** (by default set to CORRECTOR_DOCUMENTS_LIMIT = 20000) to ensure RAM and CPU is not overloaded during calculations.
+**Note**: Corrector module has current limit of documents controlled by **CORRECTOR_DOCUMENTS_LIMIT** (by default set to CORRECTOR_DOCUMENTS_LIMIT = 20000) to ensure RAM and CPU is not overloaded during calculations.
 The CORRECTOR_DOCUMENTS_LIMIT defines the processing batch size, and is executed continuously until the total of documents left is smaller than **CORRECTOR_DOCUMENTS_MIN** documents (default set to CORRECTOR_DOCUMENTS_MIN = 1).
 The estimated amount of memory per processing batch is indicated at [System Architecture](system_architecture.md) documentation.

+### Note about Indexing

+Index build (see [Database module, Index Creation](database_module.md#index-creation) might affect availability of cursor for long-running queries.
+Please review the need of active Corrector module while running long-running queries in other modules.

 ## Monitoring and Status